Kotlarov/python-lock-in-simulation/README.md

 3. Simulate a signal that is proportional to the actual detector signal.
 This is done by looking at the composition of the Voigt fit and the modulation: Voigt(modulation(time)) (Figure 3).
 4. Simulate the Lock-In-amplifier:
    - Correct the offset of the detector signal and multiply it by the reference signal.
 This is called the mixed 2f signal "2f" for double frequency.
    - Apply a low pass filter to the mixed 2f signal.
-This can be seen as a moving average over the mixed signal.
+I used scipy filtfilt for this.
 The filtered 2f signal takes a short time to settle and results in a constant signal that is  proportional to the CO2 concentration (Figure 4).